November 24, 2020

 Warm Up Indoors

 I might be walking around the Zoo for hours each night, but I’m constantly ducking into heated buildings, so I’m not out in the cold for long periods of time.
-During Zoo Lights, we have several buildings open where you can warm up and have the best chance of seeing animals.
-Topical Discovery, Village Hall, the pachyderm building, and our giraffe barn are all open throughout the night.
+During Zoo Lights, we still have some buildings open where you can warm up and have the best chance of seeing animals.
+Topical Discovery and our giraffe barn are all open throughout the night.
 You’ll be amazed how different these habitats feel when the sun’s gone down!

 Go with the Flow